ranakroychowdhury/ZeroHAR/README.md

 python3 stage2_script.py --dataset uschad --zsl --fold fold1 --pretrained
 ```

-This command runs Stage I training on `uschad` dataset for `fold 1` using the model saved in Stage I. Folds are defined in the above table.
+This command runs Stage I training on `uschad` dataset for `fold 1` using the model saved in Stage I. Folds are defined in Table 7 under Appendix A.2 of the paper.
 It will also run the evaluation on the test set and generate the Accuracy and F1 metrics for the given fold.